Composability is currently an Early Access Feature in Alpha status.

 Required changes

-1. The house owner and the painter connect their participants for paint agreements to the iou domain:
+1. The house owner and the painter connect their participants for paint agreements to the iou sync domain:

 ../../_images/paint-fence-with-transfer-house-owner.svg